allegro/allegro.tech/_posts/2018-03-08-intuition-engineering-at-allegro-with-phobos.md

 backend crunches the data from Cassandra and exposes it in JSON format via API endpoint in the form that Vizceral understands.

-Phobos became an invaluable tool that gives us an interface to a very complex system, giving us the capability of developing an intuition about its state and health.
+Phobos became an invaluable tool that gives us an interface to a very complex system, enabling us to develop an intuition about its state and health.